deestepd/maven-web-application/README.md

-maven-web-application for Devops Engineering project
+maven-web-application for Devops Engineering project with automated cicd github actions